 Google My Business

 Remember when we entered a query for “best burger” earlier?
 The information you saw in the map listings are what business owners entered in their Google My Business listing.
+This is called a local map pack or simply just, local pack.

 - Don’t play too much with your business name. – Just because you’re targeting SEO doesn’t mean you should be stuffing your name with keywords.
 If you change your name too often you’ll struggle with consistency in your name, address, and phone number across your citations.
 However, the name of your location does play a significant role in your rankings.
 Check out the top local rankings signals you should watch out for here.